In this tutorial, we'll create a dusty overlay texture from scanned paper, and I'll show you how to apply this texture to your photo.

 Use the Shift-Control-Alt-B key combination and set the following settings: Reds: 40%; Yellows: 60%; Greens: 40%; Cyans: -25%; Blues: -25; Magentas: 80.

-After that, use Shift-Control-Alt-L to add Auto Contrast to your layer.
+After that, press Shift-Control-Alt-L to add Auto Contrast to your layer for your dust and scratches texture.

 Go to Image > Adjustments > Brightness/Contrast and use the following settings: Brightness: -105; Contrast: 95.

-Right Click on the layer and then select Duplicate Layer.
+Right Click on the scratch texture layer and select Duplicate Layer.

-Select the copy of your layer, and then use Control-T and Rotate it 180° while holding Shift.
+Select the copy of your layer, and then press Control-T and Rotate it 180° while holding Shift.

 Change the Blending Mode of your layer to Lighten.